 Fortunately, living organisms have inbuilt DNA repair mechanisms to help us recover from the ravages of oxidative stress.
 Unfortunately, these mechanisms can easily become overwhelmed.
 Stress, unhealthy diets, and environmental toxins all increase oxidative stress.
 That's when we turn to plants to help us boost our protection.

 Types of polyphenols

 Polyphenols are among 500 phytochemicals (plant-derived chemicals) that have been identified to date.
-Their chemical structures all possess similar multi-ring structures which may be classified according to the number of rings present and by the molecular groups that are attached to these rings.
-The ones that mop up free radicals produced in oxidative reactions are collectively known as antioxidants.
+The ones that help mop up free radicals produced in oxidative reactions are collectively known as antioxidants.

 There are four categories of polyphenols: lignans, stilbenes, phenolic acids, and flavonoids1.
 Polyphenols tend to congregate in the skins of fruits and vegetables.
 They are highly pigmented, giving fruits and veggies their distinctive colors.
 Therefore, your best strategy for eating plenty of polyphenols is to choose a colorful variety of produce, and to scrub them, not peel.

 Lignans are phytoestrogens, meaning they mimic the action of natural estrogen in the body.
 Lignans have been found to correlate positively with a reduced risk of osteoporosis, heart disease, and some types of cancer, specifically that of the breast, prostate, and ovaries2.
 Good dietary sources of lignans also tend to be high in fiber, which itself is useful for fighting certain types of cancer and improving general health and wellbeing.
 You can find lignans in flax seeds, cashew nuts, peanuts, sesame seeds, and poppy seeds.